Required Mandatory Reporting System Compatible with ECCAIRS

 As per the regulation; to facilitate information exchange, occurrence reports should be stored in databases that should be compatible with the European Coordination Centre for Aircraft Incident Reporting Systems (ECCAIRS) and with the ADREP taxonomy.
 The Agency and the Commission should provide technical support for the interoperability of the systems.

 What does it mean to be "compatible with ECCAIRS?"
 For mandatory report types, aviation service providers have to report within 72 hours in a compatible format, meaning the E5X format.
 To simplify matters, the E5X format is a zipped-up XML file.

 Besides submitting the initial report within 72 hours, an additional follow-up report will have to be submitted within 30 days and another final report within 90 days of the report's initial date.

-Easiest Solution for Smaller Aviation Service Providers
+The Easiest Solution for Smaller Aviation Service Providers

-If you’re a small / medium sized operator under EASA jurisdiction, the most cost-effective way to comply with 376/2014 is to purchase an existing Safety Management Reporting system which is compatible with ECCAIRS.
+If you’re a small/medium-sized operator under EASA jurisdiction, the most cost-effective way to comply with 376/2014 is to purchase an existing Safety Management Reporting system which is compatible with ECCAIRS.
 SMS Pro is such a system.

-Benefits of Switching to SMS Pro Over Creating Your Own Solution
+Benefits of Switching to SMS Pro over Creating Your Own Solution